Signals from the Field: What Government Cloud Security Panels Reveal About Enterprise Architecture Maturity — and Why FEAF Is the Root Cause

 Closing Reflection

 The Carahsoft GovExperience Summit demonstrated something important: the federal government is asking the right questions.
-It is convening cross-agency panelists.
+It is convening the right people.
 It is creating spaces where the gap between aspiration and operational readiness can be seen clearly — and where that gap can be addressed with intellectual honesty and professional commitment.

 The seven maturity signals I observed are not cause for alarm.
 They are cause for action.
 They tell us precisely where the enterprise architecture community can add the most value: in providing the reference architectures, governance frameworks, competency development models, and operating model designs that transform scattered good intentions into coherent, governable, and evolvable capabilities.
 The strong panelists on that second panel proved that this transformation is possible.
 The others proved that it is necessary.